myoung162744/blog/src/content/posts/interactive-multiple-choice.md

 # This is what a real question looks like.

-Yet, to prepare kids for this we simplify the world.
-Tell them we know all the answers.
-That's what school teaches you: the answers.

-Life is not chess, it's poker.
-There's uncertainty.
-The "right choice," if there is one, doesn't guarantee the best outcome.

-I get why we do this.
-Multiple choice is efficient.
-It scales.
-It's fair.
-We can teach thousands of kids with limited resources.
+To prepare kids for the real world, we simplify it.
+We teach them hard skills that we hope will help them tackle real problems.
+While hard skills are measurable and important, I believe we've gone too far.
+We favor teaching hard skills because they're easy to evaluate, but as the world changes, this approach becomes increasingly problematic.

+Testing students with questions that have correct answers helps build foundational skills and makes teaching at scale possible.
+To meet growing demands, we've embraced multiple choice questions.
+I understand the reasoning—multiple choice is efficient, scalable, fair, and allows us to teach thousands of students with limited resources.

 But we've created a trap.
-We simplify to evaluate at scale.
-Then we can only teach what fits those evaluations.
+We simplify to evaluate at scale, then we can only teach what fits those evaluations.
 The measurement tool shapes what we measure, and what we measure shapes what we teach.

-Even when we try to teach critical thinking, we test it with bubble sheets.
-A kid who guessed right looks identical to one who reasoned brilliantly.
-We've optimized for the shadow of learning, not learning itself.
+To break it down, we face two key issues:

+1. When evaluating hard skills, we rely on multiple choice questions that reward finding the right answer rather than developing reasoning and critical thinking.
+2. We focus solely on hard skills because they fit our current methods of large-scale evaluation.

+A student who guesses correctly looks the same as one who reasons brilliantly.
+Yet with answers now easily accessible to students, the ability to reason well might be more important than the right answer.

-Teachers know this.
-They see how students actually think.
-But one teacher can only deeply evaluate so many students.
-The system forces them back to standardized tests.
+Teachers recognize this problem.
+They want to understand how students think.
+But one teacher can only deeply evaluate a limited number of students.
+The system pushes them back to standardized tests.

-Here's what's changing: the constraint was always human attention.
+Here's what's changing: the constraint has always been human attention.
 One expert could only guide a handful of students.
 That's why personalized tutoring worked but couldn't scale.

 What if that constraint is dissolving?

+With AI, teachers could make all math questions open-ended, with students showing their work.
+AI could help provide partial credit and personalized assistance based on specific mistakes.
+This technology can help break the multiple choice trap.

-Imagine a teacher assigns the Remote Work dilemma.
-Students write their actual analysis.
-AI helps the teacher see every student's reasoning: who considered trade-offs, who wrestled with uncertainty, who reached for false certainty.
-Thirty students, each getting the attention that used to be possible for three.
+Once our evaluation becomes more flexible, we can also explore questions that target more than one skill.
+Imagine a teacher assigning the remote work dilemma.
+Students write their analysis, and AI helps the teacher see each student's reasoning: who considered trade-offs, who wrestled with uncertainty, who reached for false certainty.
+Thirty students could each receive the attention that used to be possible for only three.

-Sure, AI evaluation could create new biases.
-It might reward certain thinking styles over others.

-But here's the difference: those problems are fixable.
-Multiple choice, by its nature, can't evaluate complex thinking.
-AI potentially can, even if imperfectly at first.

-The real question isn't whether AI can evaluate complex thinking.
-It's whether we're ready to admit that complex thinking is what we should have been teaching all along.

-Most important questions don't have correct answers.
-Expertise isn't about knowing facts but navigating uncertainty.

-The tools to break the cycle might finally be here.
-Are we brave enough to use them?
+AI can help us improve how we teach today and move beyond our current system's limitations.